Code-Institute-Submissions/JMPortfolioResumeSite/README.md

 ## User Stories

-* Potential Employers, User to have the ability to read insights about my career to date and my future vision
+* Potential Employers, User to have the ability to read insights about my career to date and my future vision.
-* Potential Employers & Collaborators, I want to showcase the skills I have in an interesting/captivating way
+* Potential Employers & Collaborators, I want to showcase the skills I have in an interesting/captivating way.
-* Potential Employers, Collaborators, Customers, I want to showcase my projects to date to attract opportunies to anyone visiting my site
+* Potential Employers, Collaborators, Customers, I want to showcase my projects to date to attract opportunies to anyone visiting my site.
-* Everyone, I want everyone to have the ability to contact me for any queries or requests they may have as a result of viewing my content
+* Everyone, I want everyone to have the ability to contact me for any queries or requests they may have as a result of viewing my content.
-* Everyone, I want everyone to have the ability to follow me on social media for interesting updates and project/product releases
+* Everyone, I want everyone to have the ability to follow me on social media for interesting updates and project/product releases.

 ## Mockup/Wireframes